Heritage Conservation Districts

 All Markham heritage conservation district plans are available in paper versions from the Development Services Commission at the Markham Civic Centre for a small fee.

-Or you can download a PDF copy of the Heritage District Plans:
+Or you can download a copy of the Heritage District Plans:

 Buttonville Heritage Conservation District Plan